-Fitbit One is also a belt-clip/carry on activity tracker which goes a bit further than Fitbit Zip.
+Fitbit One is also a belt-clip/carry on activity tracker, but goes a bit further than Fitbit Zip.
 In addition to tracking your steps, distance, calories burned, Fitbit One measures stairs climbed.
 Come nightfall, the device also measures your sleep quality, helps you learn how to sleep better, and wakes you up in the morning.

-While Fitbit One and Fitbit Zip were novel and innovative back in 2012, these days the metrics that they track are fairly standard.
+While Fitbit One and Fitbit Zip were novel and innovative back in 2012 when they were released, these days the metrics they track are fairly standard.
 However, if you are looking for a basic tracker to measure your activity, the Fitbit Zip and Fitbit One both represent a great choice due to their reliability, excellent value for money and a first class app with which you can view your data.
 You may also be able to purchase them at a discount.

 First released: May 2013

-The Fitbit Flex is slim, comfortable and easy to wear.
-It tracks steps, distance, and calories burned and shows you how you’re stacking up against your daily goals.
+The Fitbit Flex is slim and comfortable wrist worn gadget.
+It monitors steps, distance, and calories burned and shows you how you’re stacking up against your daily goals.
 At night, the device monitors your sleep cycles.

 LED lights show how your day is stacking up against your goal while stats are synced wirelessly and automatically.

-The Flex is an old model, probably not worth the money even if it’s discounted.
-We suggest you go with one of the newer trackers.
+The Flex is an old model, probably not worth the money even if at a discount.
+We suggest you go with one of the newer trackers instead.
 For a small difference in price, you will get a screen and heart rate monitoring (depending on the model).
-Or you can go for the new and improved Flex 2 tracker.
+Or you can go for the new and improved Flex 2 device.

 Released: November 2014

-The Fitbit Charge features a monochrome OLED display, which is very vibrant and easy to read, despite being roughly the size of a fingernail.
+Fitbit Charge sports a monochrome OLED display, which is very vibrant and easy to read, despite being roughly the size of a fingernail.

 The device shows the time, daily steps total, distance travelled, calories, flights climbed and you cycle through those metrics using the button on the left.
 The tracker can also an display caller ID information from a connected smartphone through the Fitbit app.

 Fitbit likes to think of the Charge for everyday users who want to get fitter and see how they are doing in real time on the wristband and also via the excellent free app and graphics-heavy desktop dashboard.
 The wearable definitely serves this purpose.
-We suggest though, dishing out a few extra dollars and going for the Charge 2, which will also monitor your heart rate.
+We suggest though, dishing out a few extra dollars and going for the upgraded Charge 2, which will also monitor your heart rate – and looks better.

 First released: January 2015

 Like the Charge the Charge HR is an activity-tracker wristband that displays fitness stats right there on your wrist.
 The main difference is the inclusion of a heart rate monitor.
-The Charge HR has also improved the Charge’s clasp, following complaints about the previous model Fitbit Force’s looser clasp.
+The Charge HR has also improved the Charge’s clasp.

 Fitbit’s proprietary PurePulse optical heart-rate technology, uses safe LED lights on the underside of the wristband to detect blood volume and capillary-size changes under pressure.
 When your heart beats, your capillaries expand and contract based on blood volume changes.